 The General Annual Grant (GAG) relates to the schools' development and operational activities.
-The transfer from GAG relates to an amount transferred from unrestricted funds to equalise the GAG net of funding towards fixed asset additions purchased in the year.

 Pupil Premium relates to additional funding received to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
-The closing balance relates to unspent funds at the year end.

-The supplementary grant is additional funding to provide support for the costs of the Health and Social Care Levy and wider costs.
 All funds were fully spent during the year.

-The other DfE grants consists of teachers pay grant, tutoring grant, recovery premium, mainstream school additional grant and early careers' framework.
+The Mainstream School Additional Grant (MSAG) is additional funding to provide support for cost pressures.
+The MSAG is in addition to the Trust's allocation through the National Funding formula.
 All funds were fully spent in the year.

+The other DfE grants consists of teacher pay grant, teacher pension grant, recovery premium funding, national tutoring funding and NPQ.
+All funds were fully spent in the year.

-Other Government grants relate to Special Educational Needs funding and Looked After Pupil funding, which were both fully spent in the year.
+Other Government grants relate to Special Educational Needs funding and FEEE income, which were both fully spent in the year.

-The Abington High School Trust and Guthlaxton College Foundation Fund (charity registration number 527854) are charities established to raise funds to enable disadvantaged children to have the same opportunities as their peers, e.g. to take part in visits and to provide suitable help towards uniforms and clothing as necessary.
+The Guthlaxton College Foundation Fund (charity registration number 527854) was a charity established to raise funds to enable disadvantaged children to have the same opportunities as their peers, e.g. to take part in visits and to provide suitable help towards uniforms and clothing as necessary.
 The closing balance of £73,161 relates to unspent funds.
+This charity has now been closed.